 - 1) To remove precut parts from the original board, carefully bend the parts back and forth to break the small sliver of wood that is holding them in place.
 If necessary, use a knife to free any pieces that were not completely scored by the laser. - 2) You may stain your clock if desired.
-See the Stain Chart on next page for a suggested color scheme.
+If you are working from a kit or material set that does not have contrasting wood, we recommend a dark stain for all of the parts that are found on the gear panel, and a lighter stain (or clear finish) for the rest of the parts.

 Although it is possible to do all the staining after the clock is assembled (the clock is easily disassembled), you may find it easier to stain the gears prior to assembly.
 Since a finish can hinder glue bonding, wait to apply finish to the remaining pieces until the components have been glued together (a suggested sequence for sanding and finishing is included in the step by step instructions).
-If you choose to apply a varnish, avoid getting varnish on the contact faces of the gear teeth and escape lever. - 3) A few components require gluing.
+If you choose to apply a varnish, avoid getting varnish on the contact faces of the gears.

+- 3) A few components require gluing.
 Glued parts should be clamped while the glue cures. - 4) Follow the instructions in order.
 Carefully complete one step before moving on to the next. - 5) For the laser-cut parts: some of the parts might benefit from some light sanding, especially at the breakaway points where the pieces were attached to the original board.
 Do not sand the mating surfaces of the gear teeth.
 Note that the backsides of some pieces may show residue from the laser cutting operation.
 A light sanding will remove this residue, although for nearly all parts this is not necessary because the residue will not be visible once the clock is assembled.
 If desired, the edges of the non-gear pieces can be sanded to remove the residue left by the laser.
 The assembly instructions indicate at what point the various pieces should be sanded. - 6) Some of the parts fit together tightly.
 It may be necessary to gently tap them together with a hammer.
-(Plywood thicknesses can vary slightly.
-If the fit seems too tight, some light sanding may be necessary to insure a proper fit). - 7) Once the clock is assembled and mounted, there will likely be some adjustments required to get the clock running properly.
-Follow the suggestions found in the Regulating and Adjusting and the Troubleshooting sections of the instructions. - 8) Take your time and enjoy the process!
+If the fit seems too tight, some light sanding may be necessary to insure a proper fit. - 7) Once the clock is assembled and mounted, there will likely be some adjustments required to get the clock running properly.
+Follow the suggestions found in the Regulating and Adjusting and the Troubleshooting sections of the instructions. - 8) A duplicate copy of the part list numbering is included at the back of this manual.
+This is intended to removed from the manual so that it can be referred to during assembly without having to flip back and forth in the manual. - 9) Take your time and enjoy the process!
 Please do not hesitate to contact us if you have any questions during assembly.